hyungmogu/ctci/README.md

 ## Work Summary

+### September 20th, 2019
+1. Worked on project 'Deploying a Sentiment Analysis Model' for Udacity's Machine Learning Nanodegree
+    - Add answers to TODOs in step 2

 ### September 19th, 2019
 1. Worked on project 'Deploying a Sentiment Analysis Model' for Udacity's Machine Learning Nanodegree
     - Setup project